Science Write Now

 I take this as my cue.

 I tell him I couldn’t find my way home yesterday; I’d been banging on the door of the wrong apartment.
 I tell him I couldn’t recognise my partner’s brother, who I’ve known for years.
 How trips to the supermarket end in tears because My God!
 Everything is so damn bright!
 Lights pulse, colours bleed, and the shape of the world around me warps.
-How Toby prepared my favourite meal – green Thai curry – but all I could taste was chalky, rotten meat, and in place of bok-choy and brown rice were entrails and writhing maggots….
+How Jem prepared my favourite meal – green Thai curry – but all I could taste was chalky, rotten meat, and in place of bok-choy and brown rice were entrails and writhing maggots….

 How, in the midst these turns – in those strange, unfathomable hours; now glimpses through frosted glass – I am repulsed by human touch.
 And yet these schisms lead me further into myself.
 Gut instinct wired to neural pathway.
 Thighbone connected to the knee-bone connected to… I am beginning to trust my body more – and doctors less.
 Especially this one.